Erotemic/shitspotter/README.rst

 * Make sure you are ok with it being released for free under: `(CC BY 4.0) <https://creativecommons.org/licenses/by/4.0/deed.en>`_
 * Let me know how to give you credit.
 * Let me know if you want time / GPS camera metadata to be removed from the images.

+Guide to taking an image:

+> Upload an image with poop in it.
+The poop need not be centered in the image.
+It could be close up, or far away.
+It should be visible, but it need not be obvious.
+The idea is that it could be difficult to see and we want to test if a machine learning algorithm can find it.
+The only requirement is that if a human looks at it carefully, they can tell there is poop in it.

 .. |Pypi| image:: https://img.shields.io/pypi/v/shitspotter.svg